rominavalinejad/Daily-Python-Exercises/Comparison-Exercises/README.md

 # 01-Comparison
 ## Challenge:Chained Operators & Conditions

-1. Create a program that prompts the user to input three integer numbers ('a','b','c').
+1. Create a program that prompts the user to input three integer numbers (a ,b ,c).
 2. Implement a chained comparison to check if the numbers are sorted in ascending order (a <= b <= c).
 3. Print the formatted boolean result ('True' or 'False').
 4. Add an if-else control flow structure to display an analytical status message based on the comparison result.